Arriving on Scene

 If it’s not resolving, contact the OOD or one of the Personnel Managers, or request assistance directly from ESD.
 If you need help after the event, contact the Personnel Manager (Flint).
 There is no stigma attached to responder trauma in the Rangers: you will not get in trouble, and no one will think less of you as a result of talking about what happened.
 Intense situations are rare, and even very intense situations do not usually result in responder trauma.
 Most traumatic responses resolve on their own with time.
 However, if it’s not getting better, there are simple, effective counseling interventions that can help.
 If things get weird, we’re here for you.

 Where Are the Porta Potties?

 The above notwithstanding, the reality is that life as an on-duty Ranger is often pretty mundane.
 You will do an awful lot of walking or bicycling around Black Rock City, meeting and greeting colorful characters, checking out fabulous and not-so-fabulous artwork, and answering lots of questions—the most common of which will be: “Where are the porta-potties?”

 Enjoy this time!
 Give a hand to folks who need help setting up camp.
 Feel free to ask if you can join participants and borrow some of their shade.
 This is a huge part of our job as Rangers, functioning both as Ranger ambassadors as well as the eyes and ears of the community.
-(And, for the record: porta-potties are located on every radial street between C & D and between H & I. The exceptions to this are 6:00, which has banks between F & G and I & J, and 3:00 and 9:00, which has their inner bank between E & F. There are also banks on the open playa on either side of the Man and along 2:00 and 10:00.)
+(And, for the record: Porta-potties are located on every radial street between C & D and between H & I. The exceptions to this are 6:00, which has banks at E, as well as between G & H and J & K, and 3:00 & 9:00, with banks at D. There are also banks on the open playa on either side of the Man and along 2:00 and 10:00, and in the DMZ